The Steelpan Instrument

 There are many type of steelpans but the

-lead steel-pan is two of the most widely used of all
+lead steel-pan is one of the most widely used of all

 steelpans, it carries the range of the soprano.